mikepetridisz/NLP/README.md

  - Written in Python 3.5 or 3.6
  - PyCharm IDE
  - Data processing == Apache Spark
- - Cloud (AWS): Script first saved the data to disk and then uploaded it to S3.
-Unfortunately, was quite costly given the extra time spent waiting for the instance to first write to disk and then upload.
+ - Cloud (AWS): Script first saved the CSV to disk and then uploaded it to S3.
+Unfortunately, it was quite costly given the extra time spent waiting for the instance to first write to disk and then upload.
 I found a way to write/stream the DataFrame (now in a CSV format) directly to the S3 bucket without having to save it to local disk.

 [![Screen-Shot-2019-08-13-at-1-40-30-AM.png](https://i.postimg.cc/d3L30qLW/Screen-Shot-2019-08-13-at-1-40-30-AM.png)](https://postimg.cc/MfJqPJ0R)